lonyelon/overlay/README.md

 # Sergio's Gentoo overlay

-Ahhhggg Gentoo... why can't you just use the AUR...
+Ahhhggg Gentoo...
+Why can't you just use the AUR...

 # Packages in overlay